iterative/dvc.org/content/docs/tutorials/get-started/data-versioning.md

 The `url` and `rev_lock` subfields under `repo` are used to save the origin and [version](https://git-scm.com/docs/revisions) of the dependency, respectively.

-> `dvc update` updates the `rev_lock` field of the corresponding DVC-file (when
-> there are changes to bring in).

 Note that the [dataset-registry](https://github.com/iterative/dataset-registry) repository doesn't actually contain a `get-started/data.xml` file.
-Like, `dvc get`, importing also downloads the data from the appropriate [remote storage](/doc/command-reference/remote).
+Like with `dvc get`, importing also downloads the data from the appropriate [remote storage](/doc/command-reference/remote).